hyper-expanse/dotfiles/configuration/kubuntu.md

 # Kubuntu

-Instructions for setting up Kubuntu 18.04 (Based on Ubuntu 18.04 with the KDE desktop environment) on an Dell XPS 13 laptop (Developer Edition).
+Instructions for setting up Kubuntu 20.04 (Based on Ubuntu 20.04 with the KDE desktop environment) on a Dell XPS 13 laptop (Developer Edition).

 ## Installer